dominicaq/AndroidweatherApp/README.md

 # Student Project
 This project was our final and was imported from [**BitBucket**](https://bitbucket.org/), the end outcome taught us the following:
   1. Android Studio
-  2. Pull, sort, and use JSON files from an API
+  2. Pull, sort, and use JSON data from an API
   3. How to properly fetch data on mobile devices without freezing the user
   4. Working and sharing data with multiple activies in a single fetch
   5. Working with a team in git